 Bill M — Plano, Texas

-Beiersdorf offers free Eucerin® and Aquaphor® to families in the U.S. who use large amounts of these products..
+Beiersdorf offers free Eucerin® and Aquaphor® to families in the U.S. and Canada who use large amounts of these products..
 This includes adults and children being treated for PRP

 (1) The company will send a free case of the product, as long as specific instructions are followed.

 (2) The member/patient must first contact customer service at: 800.227.4703 to establish an account with Aquaphor, prior to the physician faxing a request.

 (3) Once an account is established, a doctor’s letter (on doctor’s letterhead), with patient/member contact info rmation, diagnosis and treatment must be faxed to 203-563-5940.

 (4) Finally, the request must be renewed every three months.